University of Wolverhampton: Technical college

 The roots of the University of Wolverhampton lie in the Wolverhampton Tradesmen's and Mechanics' Institute founded in 1827 and the 19th-century growth of the Wolverhampton Free Library (1870), which developed technical, scientific, commercial and general evening classes.
 This grew into the Wolverhampton and Staffordshire Technical College in 1926.

 In 1931, Prince George laid the foundation stone for the new Wolverhampton and Staffordshire Technical College.
 By 1945, the creation of the Music Department allowed the college to capitalise on the growing demand for a variety of subject areas.
 Enrolment in the first year totalled 135, and by 1950 HM Inspectors stated that "it was unique among technical colleges".
 The composer Vaughan Williams attended a performance of his Riders to the Sea in early 1950.

 In 1951 it was renamed Wolverhampton and Staffordshire College of Technology and the work of the High School of Commerce was partially transferred to the college.
 In 1956 the Joint Education Committee of the college noted: "Research is an essential feature of any institution of higher learning.
 Very good work is being done in applied science, and mechanical engineering is bringing to fruition negotiation with a local firm for sponsored research into problems at heat exchangers".
 By 1957–58 the student numbers grew to 6,236.
 This included trainee teachers being enrolled into the college.
 Parallel developments with Wulfrun College set the foundations for the creation of the Faculty of Education created in 1977.

 The first computers also arrived in 1957, the WITCH (Wolverhampton Instrument for Teaching Computing from Harwell).
 The annual report for 1956–57 records: "Following a visit of a member of staff to Harwell, the college in competition with eight other colleges was offered the gift of an Electronic Digital Computer."
 A number of local firms donated sums of money to cover the cost of maintenance and operation.
 The WITCH is now considered to be the "oldest original functioning electronic stored program computer in the world" and from September 2009 began restoration at The National Museum of Computing, Bletchley Park.

 By 1964, with the further expansion of higher education the college began to provide BA degrees with options in English, Geography, History, Music, and Economics among others.
 By 1965 the college was offering a degree in Computer Technology.
-In 1966, the college was renamed Wolverhampton College of Technology following county boundary changes.